-Request more information about programs at Alabama State University by clicking on the links below:
+Get more information about Alabama State University by clicking links below:

 Alabama State University, located in Montgomery, Alabama, was founded in 1856 when it was known as the Lincoln Normal School, established by nine former slaves after the Civil War to provide education to recently freed black residents of Alabama.
 By 1887 the school was moved to Montgomery, but was forced to change its name to the Normal School for Colored Students.
 Over the course of the schools history, it became a junior college, teaching college, a state college and finally in 1969 became known as Alabama State University.
 Over the years the school has upgraded and added many facilities to allow for the teaching of new programs and the ability to handle increased enrollment.
 The school is dedicated to providing students an excellent education and quality services, allowing for a variety of academic and extracurricular opportunities.

 Alabama State University offers students a variety of programs to choose from in order to meet their academic and career goals.
 These programs take approximately four years to complete and result in a bachelor's degree.
 Minor degrees are also available, allowing students to pursue a secondary area of interest or augment their major.
 The school also has a number of master degree programs that must be applied for separately and have requirements that include having earned an undergraduate degree.

 Students interested in enrollment at Alabama State University must complete the application for admission, as well as submit transcripts and standardized test scores.
 Admission requirements regarding GPA scale inversely with ACT or SAT test scores, with a higher GPA requiring a lower test scores and vice versa.
 Once submitted, student applications will be reviewed, and when decision is rendered notified of their admission.